WordPress

 WordPress themes determine the visual appearance and layout of your WordPress site.

 • Free Themes: The WordPress repository offers a wide range of free themes.
-While they are budget-friendly, they may come with limited customisation options, functionalities and support.
+While they are budget-friendly, they may come with limited customisation options, functionalities, and support.

 • Premium Themes: These themes are often more feature-rich and come with dedicated support and regular updates.
 Premium themes can cost between £30 and £100 as a one-time fee, though some may have yearly subscriptions.